Neonatal Intensive Care Unit (NICU)

 - We’re a designated Level III Neonatal Intensive Care Unit staffed by experienced neonatologists, nurses, and pediatric specialists.

-- We work closely with caregivers of the Division of Maternal-Fetal Medicine to provide comprehensive care to moms, dads, and their babies.
+- We work closely with caregivers of the Division of Maternal-Fetal Medicine and Pediatric Surgery to provide comprehensive care to moms, dads, and their babies.

 - Our Resource Room is loaded with helpful information.
 It’s also a private, comfortable respite for visiting families as well as a site for weekly parent mentoring from the Tiny Miracles Foundation.
 Most volunteers are parents whose children were also premature infants.

-- Prior to discharge, parents are invited to spend a night to help ease the transition from NICU to home.
+- Prior to discharge, parents are invited to spend a night in our new transition rooms to help ease the transition from NICU to home.

 - Our NICU Infant Clinical Evaluation Program for “graduates” helps you and your pediatrician manage common issues like growth, nutrition, and neurodevelopmental delay.